 First of all, I need to know if the egg issue is more of an allergy.
 For example, if allergy IgE tests have been conducted, what the symptoms are, and the severity of the symptoms.

-Allergies that involve the immune system (called IgE Allergies) can be tested for via blood tests which can be done by a General Practitioner and skin prick tests done by Allergists, which are more accurate than blood tests.
+Allergies that involve the immune system (called IgE Allergies) can be tested for via blood tests which can be done by a General Practitioner and skin prick tests conducted by Allergists, which are more accurate than blood tests.

 IgE allergies are the only allergies that can cause anaphylaxis, a life threatening situation, so it is good they can be tested for.